• Menu

 The Circus Maximus in Antiquity

-The Circus Maximus under the Roman Monarchy and the Roman Republic
+The Circus Maximus During the Roman Kingdom and Republic

-According to Roman tradition, the origins of the Circus Maximus dates back to the very beginning of the 6th century BC.
-The stadium is said to have been built at the request of Tarquin the Elder, but was then only a vast esplanade without any permanent infrastructure.
+According to Roman tradition, the origins of the Circus Maximus date back to the early 6th century BC.
+The circus was supposedly built under the orders of Tarquin the Elder, but at that time it was just a vast flat esplanade without any permanent structures.

-It wasn’t until the 4th th century BC, during the Roman Republic, that the Circus Maximus was fitted with permanent wooden structures, including starting gates and grandstands.
-It was also around this time that the spina was built, a central dividing ridge dividing the track into equal parts, where chariot races took place.
+It wasn’t until the 4th century BC, during the Roman Republic, that the Circus Maximus was equipped with permanent wooden infrastructure, including starting stalls and stands.
+It was also around this time that the spina, a central barrier dividing the track into two equal parts, was constructed for chariot races.

-At the end of the 1st century BC, Julius Caesar undertook major construction works to enlarge the circus.
-His successor, Augustus, continued in his footsteps and erected in the stadium an obelisk brought back by Roman troops from Heliopolis in Egypt.
+At the end of the 1st century BC, Julius Caesar undertook major works to expand the circus.
+His successor, Augustus, continued the work and installed an obelisk brought by Roman troops from Heliopolis in Egypt.

-But the Circus Maximus was partly destroyed in several fires.
-The first stone bleachers were built much later, at the request of the emperor Claude in the 1st century AD.
-His successors continued to replace the old wooden seats with seats made of stone and marble.
+However, the Circus Maximus was partially destroyed in several fires.
+It wasn’t until the 1st century AD that the first stone stands were built under Emperor Claudius.
+His successors continued replacing the old wooden stands with ones made of stone and marble.

-Despite these improvements, the construction of the Colosseum in the 1st century AD initiated the decline of the Circus Maximus.
+Despite these improvements, the construction of the Colosseum in the 1st century AD marked the beginning of the Circus Maximus’s decline, relegating it to the background.

-That being said, the circus was completely renovated in the 2nd century AD under the reign of Trajan, and then again in the 4th century at the request of Emperor Constantine I. His successor, Emperor Constantine II, had a second obelisk erected on the spina, brought from Karnak in Egypt.
+The circus was, however, fully renovated in the 2nd century AD under Emperor Trajan, and again in the 4th century under Emperor Constantine I..
+His successor, Emperor Constantius II, erected a second obelisk on the spina, brought from Karnak in Egypt.

 Rome - Circus Maximus

 The Circus Maximus was abandoned in the 6th century AD and gradually fell into oblivion.
-The last chariot race took place in 549 during the reign of the Ostrogothic king Totila.
+The last chariot race took place in 549 AD under the rule of the Ostrogoth king Totila.

-In the Middle Ages and later in the Renaissance, the Circus Maximus was looted and its materials reused for new constructions.
+During the Middle Ages and the Renaissance, the Circus Maximus was looted and its materials were repurposed for new constructions.

-The Egyptian obelisk installed in the hippodrome at the request of Emperor Augustus in the 1st century BC was transferred to Piazza del Popolo.
-The obelisk erected by Emperor Constantine II in the 4th century was relocated to the square in front of the Lateran Palace.
+The Egyptian obelisk installed in the circus under Emperor Augustus in the 1st century BC was moved to the Piazza del Popolo.
+The obelisk erected by Emperor Constantius II in the 4th century was relocated to St. John Lateran.

-Today, the Circus Maximus has again become quite a symbolic place for the inhabitants of the Italian capital, who meet here for huge concerts (Genesis, the Rolling Stones, Bruce Springsteen), festivals, open-air cinema sessions and large popular gatherings.
+Today, the Circus Maximus has become a vital gathering place where residents of Rome come together for massive concerts (Genesis, the Rolling Stones, Bruce Springsteen), festivals, open-air movie screenings, and large public gatherings.

 Circus Maximus in Rome

-Roman spectators could therefore attend chariot races, but also equestrian shows, animal or gladiator fights, athletic events (wrestling, pugilism or running) as well as triumphal processions.
+Roman spectators could watch chariot races, equestrian shows, animal and gladiator fights, athletic competitions (wrestling, boxing, and running), and triumphal processions.

-Short description of the Circus Maximus during Antiquity
+A Brief Description of the Circus Maximus in Antiquity

-During Antiquity, the track of the Circus Maximus extended over 600 meters long for a width varying between 80 and 200 meters (the circus was enlarged over the centuries).
+In antiquity, the track of the Circus Maximus stretched 600 meters / 1970 ft long and varied between 80 and 200 meters (260 and 650 ft) wide (the circus was expanded over the centuries).

-Covered in sand, the track was split in two by a spina decorated with statues.
-It was around this spina that races and processions took place.
+Covered in sand, the track was divided by a spina decorated with statues.
+Chariots and processions would circle around this spina.

-A ditch lined with a palisade separated the arena from the stands in order to protect the spectators from any accident, in particular due to the presence of wild animals.
+A trench and palisade separated the arena from the stands to protect spectators from accidents, especially given the presence of wild animals.

-The bleachers, first made of wood, were replaced over the centuries by stone stands.
+The stands, initially made of wood, were gradually replaced with stone over the centuries.

-Many shops were also located to the west of the circus, on the Palatine Hill.
+Many shops were located to the west of the circus, on the Palatine Hill.

 Impressive, isn’t it?